spryker/ui-components/libs/data-serializer/README.md

-# date-serializer
+# data-serializer

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test date-serializer` to execute the unit tests.
+Run `nx test data-serializer` to execute the unit tests.